PinkProgramming/js-testing-intro/test/basics/README.md

 Create the file for the tests

 - JS: Make sure to include ".test.js" in the end of the filename
-- Java: Make sure to include "Test" in the end of the filename

 Create a named test with a function (JS) method (Java)

 **Step 2**. introduce "matchers" or "assertions"

 - JS: For a list of common matchers, refer to [Jest Documentation](https://jestjs.io/docs/en/using-matchers)
-- Java: For a list of assertions, refer to [JUnit Examples](https://howtodoinjava.com/junit5/junit-5-assertions-examples/)

 **Step 3**.
 Create a test to verify if a vehicle is affordable.